jimhigson/oboe.js/README.md

 var currentPersonDiv;
 oboe.fetch('//people.json')
    .onPath('people.*', function(){
-      // we don't have the person's details yet but we know we found someone in the json stream, we can
+      // we don't have the person's details yet but we know we found someone in the json stream.
+We can
-      // use this to eagerly add their div to the page: personDiv = jQuery('<div class="person">');
+      // eagerly put their div to the page and then fill it with whatever other data we find: personDiv = jQuery('<div class="person">');
       jQuery('#people').append(personDiv);
    })